nathanwoulfe/nathanwoulfe.github.io/_posts/2021-07-16-versioning-targeting-and-other-such-adventures.md

 The plan, at the moment, is something like this:

 - The V7 version (Workflow.Umbraco on NuGet) will remain as is.
 It's not in active development, and will only see critical security fixes.
 The repository will be renamed to Plumber OG or Plumber Original Recipe or something equally foolish.

 - The V8 and V9 versions (Plumber.Worklow) will no longer be Plumber2.
 It's just Plumber.
 Dropping the 2 means Plumber v2.0.0 makes sense, and will be the first multi-target release. v2.0.0 may release with Framework support before the Core version is complete.

 - The current V8 Plumber2 1.x branch (see, ridiculous) will cease development with the v1.6.3 patch release, which was released earlier today (convenient, yah?).

 It's onwards and upwards, with a single codebase, easier maintenance and improved naming, which of course is the most important part.

+##Postscript##
+Seems I did a whoops in a merge/cherry-pick into the v8 branch, and included a change intended for v2.
+This means that the site URL and edit site URL settings (workflow > settings > notifications) are now required for generating emails.
+Without these settings, emails may be sent from 127.0.0.1 rather than the host site, which isn't much good to anyone.

+Previously these URLs were extracted from HttpContext, but that was proving unreliable and became overly complicated when dealing with background tasks (where no context exists), so it's much simpler to make the settings mandatory.

+Personally, I prefer explicit settings compared to magically deducing values in code - it's clearer for the user since it removes some of the black-boxiness, and of course this is all about me.